MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Remove-MgBetaCommunicationCall.md

 ## SYNOPSIS
 Delete or hang up an active call.
 For group calls, this will only delete your call leg and the underlying group call will still continue.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgCommunicationCall](/powershell/module/Microsoft.Graph.CloudCommunications/Remove-MgCommunicationCall?view=graph-powershell-v1.0)

 ## SYNTAX